zellwk/zellwk.com/src/posts/2022-08-25-understanding-color-scheme.md

 In fact, I'd argue it's safer to omit `color-scheme` when you're building Light and Dark themes... but that's a topic for another day when I consolidate all the information I found about creating Light and Dark themes.

 Just my two cents.

+Update: Setting `color-scheme` to would change scrollbar colors.
+So the property is no longer unnecessary.
+I'm still hesitant about using it because it may introduce more problems... but I'll leave that conversation for another day.